ergo-services/ergo/README.md

 ### Elixir Phoenix Users ###

-Users of the Elixir Phoenix framework might encounter timeouts when trying to connect a Phoenix node to an ergonode node.
-The reason is that, in addition to global_name_server and net_kernel, Phoenix attemts to broadcast messages to the pg2 PubSub handler: https://hexdocs.pm/phoenix/1.1.0/Phoenix.PubSub.PG2.html
+Users of the Elixir Phoenix framework might encounter timeouts when trying to connect a Phoenix node to an ergo node.
+The reason is that, in addition to global_name_server and net_kernel, Phoenix attempts to broadcast messages to the pg2 PubSub handler: https://hexdocs.pm/phoenix/1.1.0/Phoenix.PubSub.PG2.html

 To work with Phoenix nodes, you must create and register a dedicated pg2 GenServer, and